Corona Motorcycles

 In addition to motorcycles, Corona built utility tricycle vans and passenger 3-wheelers.
 The first of these were along the lines of the De-Dion, but in 1904 they produced the Coronamobil based on the front half of their motorcycle.
 Powered by the same Fafnir engines of 3.5 to 4.5 hp, it had a steering wheel and a bench seat.
 The following year two larger three-wheelers were produced.

-The firm built large numbers of bicycles - some 40,000 were built in 1926, at which time the company had some 500 employees.
+The firm built large numbers of bicycles - some 40,000 were built in 1926, at which time the company had 500 employees.

 In 1929 moves were afoot to close the plant down due to the extremely difficult economic climate, and the firm entered liquidation in 1932.